scalameta/metals/docs/codeactions/code-actions.md

 ## Insert Inferred Type

-This code action tries to infer the type of variables according to the context, and insert them for you.
+This code action infers the type of variables according to the context, and insert them for you.

 ![Insert Inferred Type](./gifs/InsertInferredType.gif)